pathminder/pathminder.github.io/_classes/stalker-judge.md

       18: 3/day
     text: Once per day at 10th level, the stalker's deadly skill in combat improves, allowing him to initiate two martial strikes as a full round action.
 The strikes the stalker initiates must have an initiation action of one standard action, and he must have both strikes readied.
 Boosts may not be applied to a dual strike due to the need to concentrate on two separate martial movements.
 When a dual strike is used, the action must be declared beforehand and when used, both strikes are resolved separately and are expended.
 At 14th level the character may use dual strike twice per day, and three times per day at 18th level.

+  - name: divine abolishment
+    type: Su
+    levels: [16]
+    text: The strengths of an enemy wither in the face of the judge's divinely mandated execution of his deity's will.
+At 16th level, when initiating a martial strike while using a judgment, the judge may expend a point of *ki* from his *ki* pool to strip away the magical protections of his foe.
+This functions as a targeted *greater dispel magic* using his initiator level as his caster level, and this targets spells or spell-like abilities functioning on a target (with a duration of one round or longer), and may target a number of ongoing effects equal to his Wisdom modifier.

   - name: retributive *ki*
     type: Su
     levels: [20]